 HOW TO CHECK YOUR VOTER REGISTRATION IN PA

 Want to verify that you’re registered to vote in PA?
 The process is simple.
 Go to this site and enter one of three criteria: your name, driver’s license number or PennDOT ID.
 Voila!

 HOW TO CHANGE YOUR VOTER REGISTRATION INFORMATION IN PA

 If you’re doing it online, click “Change of Name” or “Change of Address” on question No. 3 to be sent in the right direction.
 Question No. 10 on the printed-out form also gives you a chance to enter a new name and/or address.

-HOW TO CHANGE YOUR PARTY ON YOUR PA VOTER REGISTRATION
+HOW TO CHANGE YOUR POLITICAL PARTY IN PENNSYLVANIA

 If you decide you want to change your party to Democrat, Republican, Green, Independent, etc … You can do that by filling out a new voter registration application.
 If you’re doing it online, click “Change of Party” on question No. 3.
 Question No. 3 on the printed-out form also gives you a chance to enter a new party.